tudat-team/tudat-space/docs/source/_src_api/sensitivity_analysis/available_parameters.rst

 - :literal:`spherical_harmonics_c_coefficients`

-	Estimates the **cosine** coefficients in the spherical harmonics gravity model for a body.
-There are two ways to specify which coefficients are to be estimated: using min/max settings for degree and order, or using block indices.
-The latter constitutes a list of tuples, where the first value is the degree and the second the order of the coefficient to be estimated.
+	Considers the **cosine** coefficients in the spherical harmonics gravity model for a body.
+There are two ways to specify which coefficients are to be used: giving min/max settings for degree and order, or giving block indices.
+The latter constitutes a list of tuples, where the first value is the degree and the second the order of the coefficient to be used.
 The length of this list can be arbitrary, as long as the pairs are unique.

 	.. code-block:: python